AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/starting-your-analysis/index.md

 # Starting Your Analysis

-This section contains information about writing analysis modules:
+This section contains information about writing analysis modules.

+For more information on using Git and GitHub while writing your analysis module, please see the [Working with Git](../working-with-git/index.md) documentation station.

 ### Determining and Managing Requirements for Your Analysis